GearHost/Docs/docs/always-on.md

 It is also useful as a way to keep a CloudSite active for scenarios when you want to run background code within it irrespective of whether it is actively processing external HTTP customer requests.

-Always On is a feature of Reserved mode CloudSites only.
+Always On is only available on Reserved CloudSites.

 You can enable Always On support for a CloudSite by navigating to the Config tab of a CloudSite, then toggling the Always On button: